 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Precautions While Using travoprost

-It is important that your doctor check your progress at regular visits to make sure that travoprost is working properly and is not causing unwanted effects.
+Your eye doctor will want to examine your eyes at regular visits to make sure that travoprost is working properly and is not causing unwanted effects.

 travoprost Side Effects